-A: If you have a pre-existing health condition that can be well managed, you can probably still become a VSA volunteer.
+A: If you have a pre-existing health condition that can be well managed, you may still be able to become a VSA volunteer.
 It is important that you tell us about your condition so that we are able to provide you with accurate information about relevant issues and any limitations that it might place on your assignment.
-All volunteers undergo a full medical examination before they are placed in the field.
+All volunteers are asked to undergo a full pre-assignment medical and clearance process, before they are placed in the field.

 A: It is important to VSA that volunteers remain healthy on assignment.
-All our volunteers undertake a comprehensive medical check-up and attend a medical briefing as part of their pre-departure briefing course.
-VSA has a comprehensive insurance policy which includes medical insurance.
-VSA works with an agency that provides 24-hour assistance in case of a medical emergency, including evacuation to the nearest suitable hospital if necessary.
+All our volunteers undertake a comprehensive medical examination, including blood tests, appropriate to preparing for assignment.
+They will also attend a medical briefing as part of their pre-departure briefing course.
+VSA has a comprehensive insurance policy which includes medical insurance, though it will not cover routine prescription medications (e.g. blood pressure tablets, etc) or any expenses which are expected.
+VSA works with an emergency assistance company that provides 24-hour assistance in case of a medical emergency, including evacuation to the nearest suitable hospital if necessary.